Polynomial functors from free groups to a stable infinity-category: Preliminaries and conventions regarding -categories

 In particular equivalences~\eqref{eq: functor categories} hold when $\catname{C}=\ch_{\catname{A}}$.
 Let us write it out explicitly: there is an equivalence of categories

 In other words, the projective model structure on $\fun(\catname{I}, \ch_{\catname{A}})$ is a presentation of the $\infty$-category of functors $\fun(\catname{I}, \ch_{\catname{A}})$.

-To recap, let $\catname{I}$ be a small $1$-category, and $\catname{A}$ an abelian $1$-category with a set of projective generators.
+To summarize, we have the following well-known statement, which is however crucial to the whole paper. \begin{lem} Let $\catname{I}$ be a small $1$-category, and $\catname{A}$ an abelian $1$-category with a set of projective generators.
 Let $F, G\colon\catname{I}\to \catname{A}$ be functors.
-Combining isomorphism~\eqref{eq: ext-pi} and equivalence~\eqref{eq:functors into chain complexes presentation} we obtain the following well-known isomorphism, which is crucial to this entire paper
+We have an isomorphism